 Egg dishes

 Eggs are a controversial food when it comes to histamine, and definitely seems to be individual in terms of tolerability on a low histamine diet.
 The SIGHI list states that egg yolks are low histamine, while egg whites are high.
-However, other histamine lists describe that egg whites are low histamine as long as they are thoroughly cooked.

 If you can tolerate eggs, then there are a staple breakfast for many.
 Whether fried, scrambled, poached or hard-boiled, you can pair eggs with bread if you are OK with wheat or perhaps some rice cakes or fried potatoes and other veggies if not.
 An omelette is always nice on the weekend when you are likely to have a bit more time to cook.